 You may install AIMS on your PC or Mac.
 When installing, you will be prompted to enter an installation password.
 You may obtain the password from your advisor or the Aerospace Help Desk.
-If you are currently registered in a UND Aviation class and do not already have an AIMS account, you may create one or call the Aerospace Help Desk.
+If you are currently registering for a UND Aviation class and do not already have an AIMS account, you may create one or call the Aerospace Help Desk.
 A web version of AIMS is also available.

 Launch Error - Checking for Updates